aws-solutions/performance-dashboard-on-aws/README.md

 # You should see Listening on port 8080
 ```

 To run the React frontend locally, first create a `.env.local` file in the root of the `frontend` folder.
-This will contain the environment variables for the React app, you can copy the contents of the file from the `.env.yourAlias` file that got created after deploying your personal stack.
+This will contain the environment variables for the React app, you can copy the contents of the file from the `.env.production` file that got created after deploying your personal stack.

 ```bash
 cd frontend